 - Eye Scream: Crone the Butler throws hot tea into Timmy's eyes on Stewie's orders.

 - No-Holds-Barred Beatdown: Meg gives a brutal and graphic one to the driver who crashes into her.

 - Joe comes to Peter's door to tell him that his driver's license is now revoked due to his recklessness with the car earlier.
 When Peter decides to poke fun at Joe by holding his driver's license out of the cop's reach as the latter attempts to grab it, Joe finally loses his patience, even raising his voice in a much angrier tone during the moment as he repeats his last sentence, and uses his baton to slug Peter in the gut to cause the latter to lose his grip and drop his license in Joe's hands.

 - After all the crap she had to put up with driving Peter around, Meg snaps when the driver mentioned above yells at her.

 - The Mirror Shows Your True Self: Despite animating Stewie in place of Jerry for the Anchors Aweigh sequence, Stewie's reflection is still that of Jerry the Mouse.

 - Roger Rabbit Effect: Stewie dances with Gene Kelly in a sequence from Anchors Aweigh.

-- Shout-Out: When Stewie and Brian's helicopter is about to crash, Brian looks over and imagines Stewie as the devil.
+- When Stewie and Brian's helicopter is about to crash, Brian looks over and imagines Stewie as the devil.